 There is a stark difference between IaaS style VDI in the cloud with multiple cost centers and no predictability and SaaS style VDI (DaaS).
 IaaS style VDI vendors will point customers to a cost calculator that decouples the cloud-cost from the management layer.
 In such cases, in order to have a realistic deployment, a partner becomes mandatory, which only increases the cost of deployment.
 For DaaS to be realistic, the cost/desktop has to be competitive with on-prem VDI deployments with no hidden costs.

-Compare to Workspot: Workspot offers customers the ability to consume cloud desktops and disaster recovery DaaS solutions at a fixed, flat cost per month.
+Compare to Workspot: Workspot offers customers the ability to consume cloud desktops, apps, GPU workstations and disaster recovery solutions at a fixed cost per month.

 #3: Is there high availability?

 The best way to gauge the quality of a cloud architecture is to look at Service Level Agreements offered by the vendor.
 The service level needs to qualify the uptime offered by the actual management layer.
 The difference between cloud-washing and cloud-native vendors is clearly attributed by how they handle scale and availability.

 99.9 to 99.99% uptimes are expected for enterprise ready vendors.

 Workspot offered 99.95% uptime to customers in 2015 and 2016.

 #4: Does it provide elastic service without an old-school software contract?